isimatosbe/my-personal-website/README.md

 - v0.3: Add formating and styling
     - [ ] Aesthetic skills display
     - [ ] Uniform and clean section style
-    - [ ] Uniform and simple item style
+    - [x] Uniform and simple entry style
 - v0.4: Menu & Projects section
     - [ ] Menu: Option to move between sections, my first idea is to display it as a folder with the sections marked in the right side of the website.
     - [ ] Projects section: Submenu to showcase new projects I start.
 The first thing to add is a history of this website with every version avalible.